List of Stock Exchanges in India: NSE, BSE & Complete Guide

 Government regulations ensure the integrity and stability of stock exchanges, protecting investors from fraud and market manipulation.
 The Securities and Exchange Board of India (SEBI) plays a crucial role in monitoring and enforcing these regulations, promoting fair practices and transparency in the Indian securities market.

-Major Stock Exchanges in India
+2. List of Stock Exchanges in India

 A stock exchange is a place where people buy and sell things like stocks, commodities, or currencies.
-Below are the total listed stock exchanges in India:
+Now, let us go through list of stock exchanges in India below in detail:

 1) Bombay Stock Exchange Ltd